 This summer the Museum will host virtual events.
 Below you will find the list of upcoming Children’s Programs and Adult Lectures for the months of July and August.

-The Future PRFCT: How Gardens can save your sanity, your health and the birds too!
-Edwina von Gal, landscape designer and founder of the Perfect Earth Project will discuss why and how landscapes, no matter how small, can play a leading role in healing our injured ecosystems, curing your eco anxiety, and bringing bounteous beauty to your property.
+The Future PRFCT: How Gardens can save your sanity, your health, and the birds too!
+Edwina von Gal, landscape designer and founder of the Perfect Earth Project, a non-profit organization based in East Hampton, NY. will present an illustrated talk.
+She will discuss why and how landscapes, no matter how small, can play a leading role in healing our injured ecosystems, curing your eco anxiety, and bringing bounteous beauty to your property.
 Her talk will cover the basics of nature based design with practical, irresistible tips for beginners to professionals, as she invites all to toss the chemical crutches and step into a whole new world of land partnering.
-Sunday, August 2, 2020.
+Edwina will discuss dangers posed by chemical lawn treatments, particularly to children, pets and the wildlife found in and around ponds, marshes, fields, coves, and harbors.
+I hope you will be able to join us Sunday, August 2, 2020.
 Time: 4 p.m.
 Virtual Talk.

 Beaks, Feet & Feathers.
 Explore the amazing adaptations of birds!
 Meet a live bird and learn how to identify the birds you may see in your backyard.
 DPNC family program for ages 5 & up.
 Wednesday, August 5, 2020.
 Time: 2 to 2:40 p.m.
 Virtual Program.